MatthewLally/PythonApp/README.md

 8. Should say running on http://127.0.0.1:5000/
 9. Open a web browser and go to http://127.0.0.1:5000/
 10. App should be running there.
+11. To log in use matthew as the username and password as password.
+12. Otherwise use datarep as username and gmit as password.

 ## Creator
 This application was created by Matthew Lally a third year software development student in GMIT.
 This app was written over two weeks with two hours of work per day.